 There’s a reason we call platelets “liquid gold” here at Hoxworth, and it’s not just because of their sunny yellow hue.
 Platelets are an incredibly important component of blood, essential for blood clotting and critical for patients undergoing organ transplants and treatment for cancer.
-And with a shelf life of just five days, Hoxworth has an ongoing need for dedicated platelet donors.
+Platelets have a short shelf life compared to red blood cells--about 7 days--so Hoxworth has an ongoing need for dedicated platelet donors.

-Donate platelets four times in 10 weeks, between July 1 and September 30, and receive a special gold medal to commemorate your accomplishment, as well as an exclusive “gold medal” backpack cooler.
+Donate platelets four times in 10 weeks, between February 1 and March 31, and receive a special gold medal to commemorate your accomplishment, as well as an exclusive “gold medal” lawn chair.
 Don’t wait—schedule your first donation today!

 How to Win the Platelet Olympics

-Step 4: Congratulations: You are a gold medal winner!
-You will receive your gold metal and limited-edition backpack cooler at a donor center starting the week of September 13.
+Step 3: Congratulations: You are a gold medal winner!
+You will receive your gold medal and limited-edition lawn chair at a donor center at your final donation.

 Frequently Asked Questions

 How can I participate in the “Go for the Gold” Platelet Challenge?

 Easy!
 You just need to successfully donate platelets four separate times between February 1st and March 31st.
 Hoxworth will automatically track donors who completed four donations and award winners with their prize.